jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 This makes it so that lines can be tied together quite complexly, because static object symbols in object of the type always point to the static object symbol in the target type, which can be lines that travel far.
 On the other hand: every object of the type with a static object can set the line of the static object, meaning that the static object can point to a wide variety of locations, so it could again be a far away line.
 The lines of the static object symbol inside objects of the type, that point to the static object symbol of the target type, anyway, these lines don’t really exist.
 I still might come up with a way to make the notation different so that you can see the static systematics.

-###### Procedure Static Objects
+###### Command Static Objects

-Procedures are much like types.
+Commands are much like types.
 They can hold objects too.
-If you want the state of an object to persist for multiple procedure calls, you can make the procedure object a *Procedure Static*.
+If you want the state of an object to persist for multiple command calls, you can make the command object a *Command Static*.

-A procedure static object might give every object of its type its own procedure static object.
+A command static object might give every object of its type its own command static object.

-By making a procedure’s object both Procedure Static *and* Type Static, the procedure object is the same for every call to every object of the type.
+By making a command’s object both Command Static *and* Type Static, the command object is the same for every call to every object of the type.

-Procedure and Type Static objects inside procedures can also have the long lines going from all objects to the type.
+Command and Type Static objects inside commands can also have the long lines going from all objects to the type.

 < P >